zebooka/photos-downloader/README.md

 Requirements
 ------------

-You need `composer` to build photos downloader tool.
+You need `Docker` to build photos-downloader tool.
 You need to install `exiftool` (version ≥ 9.33) as well.
 This program is used to read exif from photos.